Key Drivers

 Key Financial Insights:

-AEE has solid margins and operating cash flow, but persistent negative free cash flow, weak liquidity, and high leverage make the dividend and valuation look risky despite decent earnings quality.
+AEE delivers stable regulated-utility earnings and solid operating cash flow, but negative free cash flow, weak liquidity, and elevated leverage limit balance-sheet flexibility and make the dividend and valuation less compelling. #cash-flow #regulated-utility

 Price Behavior